 For more information please contact: firstname.lastname@example.org

-For the 2019 Codes and Procedures, thanks must go, in particular, to: David Roberts of The Bartlett, for sharing his extensive research on Codes within the built environment sector; The Edge, particularly for their work on Collaboration for Change; and Simon Foxell for his support, feedback and most recent publication – Professionalism for the Built Environment.
+For the 2019 Codes and Procedures, thanks must go, in particular, to Dr David Roberts, Ethics Fellow of The Bartlett Ethics Commission, for sharing his extensive research on Codes within the built environment sector; The Edge, particularly for their work on Collaboration for Change, and Simon Foxell for his support, feedback and most recent publication – Professionalism for the Built Environment.